Bookmark & Share

 I am unable to make a specific diagnosis based on the information that you present.
-In some cases a kidney biopsy is necessary in order to be sure of a specific diagnosis as far as your kidney disease.
-I am … Continue reading →
+In order to recommend treatment, I would need to perform a complete history and physical examination.
+Only by making a specific diagnosis, can you make … Continue reading →